Updating Childcare Consent Forms for Summer Activities

 Given the high-risk nature of water activities, obtaining this permission is non-negotiable for any child participating.

-Sunscreen and bug spray application
+Why do you need sunscreen and bug spray application forms?

 Protecting children from sunburns and insect bites is a top priority for outdoor play.
 It's crucial to have a sunscreen permission form and a similar consent for insect repellent.